-We reached out to successful entrepreneurs who sell handmade products and asked them to share their best tips with us.
-Here are 30 of their best tips to sell handmade.
+We reached out to successful entrepreneurs who sell handmade products, either on or off Etsy, and asked them to share their best tips with us.

 When handcrafting a product, consistency can be a challenge.
-It's important to work out all of the potential kinks before marketing a product, this includes packaging and shipping.
-Your packaging should compliment your product, protect it and be durable enough for retail shelves.
-The reality is if you don’t do these things it can kill your product right out of the gate. - Thanks to Ellen Cagnassola of Sweet Soaps
+It's important to work out all of the potential kinks before marketing a product, including packaging and shipping.
+Your packaging should complement your product, protect it and be durable enough for retail shelves. – Thanks to Ellen Cagnassola of Sweet Soaps

 Get your product in front of as many people as possible and offer a variety of options within your specific line of products.
 For example, I create custom portrait paintings for weddings, newborns, memorial services, pets, families, and business/organization founders (and more!)
 It is one product (portraits), but offering many types. – Thanks to Arlissa Vaughn of Special Event Painter

-My number one tip for selling unique, one of a kind products online is to take plenty of good, honest pictures.
+Take plenty of good, honest pictures.
 The pictures set the expectation that the customer has for the product that will show up in the mail.
 It's important to set that expectation and then meet it.
-You know what your product is, what it looks like and how it is made.
-Try to look at the pictures of your product from your customers point of view with out all of that bias.
-When you think about it your customer is really buying the picture.
 If a picture is worth a thousand words, then a video is worth a million. – Thanks to Jeremy Pellani of Adirondack Stone Works

-My best tip for selling my handmade and one-of-a-kind products online is to make sure you take high-quality, hi-res photographs of the product so that your customer can get a sense of the quality of the product.
-Using social media to interact with people who have great influence or websites that focus on handmade or one of a kind products is essential.
 There is a growing focus on locally sourced and produced consumer goods which should be leveraged to your benefit.
-Using local media outlets, such a neighborhood print and online news sites, is a great place to start.
-Share your story and your passion for your product, your brand and your vision. – Thanks to RJ Diaz of Industry Portage Co.
+Using local media outlets, such a neighborhood print and online news sites is a great place to start.
+Share your story and your passion for your product, your brand, and your vision. – Thanks to RJ Diaz of Industry Portage Co.

-Promote they are handmade, and one of a kind.
-Make sure to provide the buyer with information on how they an acquire more at another time, or if they want to refer a friend, how they can do that.
-Make sure to also ask for their email address or to friend you on Facebook so you can stay in front of them with new products as they come out.
-Social media is extremely important, and the cheapest way of keeping your brand in front of your customers. – Thanks to Hanh Tran of The Hanh Collection
+Make sure to provide the buyer with information on how they can acquire more at another time, or if they want to refer a friend, how they can do that.
+Make sure to also ask for their email address or to friend you on Facebook so you can stay in front of them with new products as they come out. – Thanks to Hanh Tran of The Hanh Collection

-Be extremely passionate about the problem you are trying to solve for your customers.
-This adds to the credibility of your product or service, and engages a potential customer on a personal level.
-The problem I want to solve is teaching Excel keyboard shortcuts for Mac users in the easiest way possible, and my solution is described on the website in full detail.
+Be extremely passionate about the problem you are trying to solve for your customers when you are selling handmade.
+This adds to the credibility of your product or service and engages a potential customer on a personal level.
 A potential customer first needs to understand the problem, but showing your passion for your solution will turn a potential customer into a paying customer.
 My ultimate goal is to increase the productivity of individuals and businesses so that they can succeed in their own businesses, and your job as an individual is to get this goal or passion across to your customer in the easiest way possible. – Thanks to Al Chen of KeyCuts

 Know what it is you are selling; who your customer is – and how you fill a need for that customer.
 Make it with the highest standards.
-It has your mark on it and needs to be honored..
-Have passion for what you bring to the market.
+It has your mark on it and needs to be honored.
+Have a passion for what you bring to the market.
 Stay true to your mission.
-And when things get tough and they will. ”Rest, but don’t quit.”
-Our products evolve along with the amazing women we serve.
-We are proud to have brought an idea to reality and to market.
-For women.
-By women. - Thanks to Marsha Bartenetti & Rachael Sudul of Just in Case, Inc
+And when things get tough and they will. ”Rest, but don’t quit.” – Thanks to Marsha Bartenetti & Rachael Sudul of Just in Case, Inc

 We realized that before we launched RAINRAPS that to market our product we would need to have a PR person.
 We had limited funds but agreed that this was an expense we could afford.
 We were lucky to find a person who loved our product and has worked as hard as we have to help spread the RAINRAPS word. – Thanks to Rachel Teyssier and Stacy Struminger of RAINRAPS

-Include a lengthy product description (at least 200 words) that has all the right product keywords.
+Include a lengthy product description (at least 200 words) that has all the right product keywords when selling handmade.
 A detailed description gives our customers more confidence in the product (which, in our case, is a business document).
 I think it creates a perception of higher quality.
 Having product keywords ensures the document shows up in the site's internal searches and helps with SEO.
 All this leads to higher sales. – Thanks to David Tang of Flevy

-Diligence is my best tip for selling handmade products.
-It is a tough market to compete in for any business just starting out, especially the small work at home Mom.
+It is a tough market to compete in for any business just starting out.
 I never give up on my dream to have a successful business from home and to be able to contribute to the family budget, which pays for my ongoing medical care.
-If you have determination and will power, you will succeed! – Thanks to Marsha Jaramillo of Markets of Sunshine (formerly Sunshine Farm Girl Co-op)
+If you have the determination and will power, you will succeed! – Thanks to Marsha Jaramillo of Markets of Sunshine

 Packaging matters.
 After asking the customer to pay $2.99 for a custom wholefood bar, we used to stuff our boxes inside a USPS flat rate envelope to save a dollar on shipping.
 The first experience of the customer was this overstuffed envelope and it wasn't a positive experience I wish we had spent more on packaging and shipping when we started the company. – Thanks to Jonathan Miller of Element Bars

-Get the product out in the marketplace as much as you can, which means a combination of internal promotion (newsletter to customers), public relations (pitching media) and advertising (in print, online and radio).
-Much of this depends on developing relationships with each entity and listening to their needs.
-For example, our customers – we produce personalized romance novels made one-at-time – suggested we start offering e-books and we became the first customized book company to do so.
-Now 20% of our business is comprised of e-book sales. – Thanks to JS Fletcher of YourNovel.com
+Our customers – we produce personalized romance novels made one-at-time – suggested we start offering e-books and we became the first customized book company to do so. – Thanks to JS Fletcher of YourNovel.com

-Use social media to promote your product(s).
-Word of mouth is your best advertising avenue.
-But remember that’s “social” media so don’t overwhelm followers with constant sales pitches.
-They will tune out and ultimately walk away.
-Instead, find ways to engage them.
+Find ways to engage your social media followers.
 One example – ask for their feedback on your product/product ideas.
-What do they like/not like.
-And solicit bloggers input as well.
-They are incredibly influential and often overlooked.
+What do they like/not like?
 Remember to update your social media regularly and keep it current, relevant and interesting. – Thanks to Amy Maurer Creel of Amy Maurer Creel

-I just finished all my gazebo/pavilion late last summer, as its a summer product, my season just starting now.
-I am using Google advertising, because with it I can specify the region where I try to sell and limit my spending, but also using Ebay as its really cheap to set up and don’t have to pay big until its sold. - Thanks to Tamas Fodor of Fodors Cabinetry Inc
+I am using Google advertising to sell handmade because with it I can specify the region where I try to sell and limit my spending. – Thanks to Tamas Fodor of Fodors Cabinetry Inc.

 I try to make all my dog dresses thinking about what customers can not find in the regular pet store.
 I use unique fabric, the finest embellishments and apply it to the dog's structure.
 Of course, quality is the best seller for my designs.
 I also take custom orders so customers can relay to me exactly what they want to have made.
 This is what makes my business successful and sets me apart from the other pet clothing companies. – Thanks to Olga Zabelinskaya of Elite Pawtique

 My handmade items are an outgrowth of my graphic design work, so I am, needless to say, a big fan of a good presentation, with branding and a professionally designed line sheet.
-I also have a “one-sheet” that is easy to attach to email inquiries — a kind of “pared down” line sheet that shows sample products and a blurb in one glance.
-The other tip, which is harder, is really believing in your own creations. - Thanks to Jean Roth of Rotem Limited Edition
+I also have a “one-sheet” that is easy to attach to email inquiries — a kind of “pared down” line sheet that shows sample products and a blurb in one glance. – Thanks to Jean Roth of Rotem Limited Edition

-The best way to sell a handmade or one of a kind product is by first yielding the power of social media, such as Facebook, Pinterest, Google + and twitter but do not push it, the other important thing to do is target those who really need this product and not try to get the whole world to like it, and finally be patient and focused. – Thanks to Nasser Mahamadeen of SSS Trade LLc.
+Target those who really need this product and not try to get the whole world to like it, and be patient and focused. – Thanks to Nasser Mahamadeen of SSS Trade LLc.